palantir/conjure/docs/spec/wire.md

 1. **Response body** - Conjure servers MUST serialize return values using the [JSON format][] defined below, UNLESS:

-  - the `de-alias` of the return type is `optional<T>` and the value is not present: servers MUST omit the HTTP body.
+  - the de-aliased return type is `optional<T>` and the value is not present: servers MUST omit the HTTP body.
-  - the `de-alias` of the return type is `binary`: servers MUST write the binary bytes directly to the HTTP body.
+  - the de-aliased return type is `binary`: servers MUST write the binary value using the [PLAIN format][].

 1. **Content-Type header** - Conjure servers MUST send a `Content-Type` header according to the endpoint's return type:

-  - if the `de-alias` of the return type is `binary`, servers MUST send `Content-Type: application/octet-stream`,
+  - if the de-aliased return type is `binary`, servers MUST send `Content-Type: application/octet-stream`,
   - otherwise, servers MUST send `Content-Type: application/json;charset=utf-8`.

 1. **Conjure errors** - In order to send a Conjure error, servers MUST serialize the error using the [JSON format][].
 In addition, servers MUST send a http status code corresponding to the error's code.